NurSpielen/flypad/README.md

 Creating a basic project inspired by <https://flightsim.to/file/92709/atis-pad-scratchpad-utility-app-for-atc-weather-data>

-The goal of this project is to build an application while learning how to use Slint with Rust
+The goal of this project is to build an application while learning how to use Iced with Rust

 ![alt text](image.png)